KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     --no-embed-subs                  Do not embed subtitles (default)
     --embed-thumbnail                Embed thumbnail in the video as cover art --no-embed-thumbnail             Do not embed thumbnail (default)
     --embed-metadata                 Embed metadata to the video file.
-Also adds chapters to file unless --no-add-chapters
+Also embeds chapters/infojson if present unless
+                                     --no-embed-chapters/--no-embed-info-json
-                                     is used (Alias: --add-metadata)
+                                     are used (Alias: --add-metadata)
     --no-embed-metadata              Do not add metadata to file (default) (Alias: --no-add-metadata)
     --embed-chapters                 Add chapter markers to the video file (Alias: --add-chapters)
     --no-embed-chapters              Do not add chapter markers (default) (Alias: --no-add-chapters)
+    --embed-info-json                Embed the infojson as an attachment to mkv/mka video files
+    --no-embed-info-json             Do not embed the infojson as an attachment to the video file
     --parse-metadata FROM:TO         Parse additional metadata like title/artist from other fields; see "MODIFYING METADATA"
                                      for details